Mary Todd Lincoln: Assassination of Abraham Lincoln

-President Lincoln remained in a coma for approximately nine hours.
-He died at 7:22 a.m., at the age of 56.
+President Lincoln remained in a coma for approximately nine hours before he died at 7:22 a.m. at the age of 56.
 Shortly before 7 a.m.
 Mary was allowed to return to Lincoln's side, and, as Dixon reported, "she again seated herself by the President, kissing him and calling him every endearing name."
-As he died his breathing grew quieter, his face more calm.
+As he died, his breathing grew quieter, his face more calm.
 According to some accounts, at his last drawn breath, on the morning after the assassination, he smiled broadly and then expired.
 Historians, most notably author Lee Davis have emphasized Lincoln's peaceful appearance when and after he died: "It was the first time in four years, probably, that a peaceful expression crossed his face."
 Assistant Secretary of the Treasury in the Lincoln Administration, Maunsell Bradhurst Field wrote, "I had never seen upon the President's face an expression more genial and pleasing."
 The President's secretary, John Hay, said, "A look of unspeakable peace came upon his worn features".

-Later life and death
+Later life

 After her husband's death, she received messages of condolence from all over the world, many of which she attempted to answer personally.
-To Queen Victoria she wrote:
+Responding to Queen Victoria she wrote:

 I have received the letter which Your Majesty has had the kindness to write.
 I am deeply grateful for its expressions of tender sympathy, coming as they do, from a heart which from its own sorrow, can appreciate the intense grief I now endure.

 Victoria had suffered the loss of her husband, Prince Albert, four years earlier.